The Directive on security of network and information systems (NIS Directive/NIS Regulations)

 - Notify the relevant supervisory authority of any security incident having a significant impact on service continuity without undue delay.

-What is an Operator of Essential Services (OES)?
+What is an OES?

 - Digital infrastructure

-Specific compliance requirements for OESs:
+Specific compliance requirements for OES

-Objective A. Managing Security Risk
+Objective A. Managing security risk

 - A.1 Governance